All Episodes

 Time Text

-This program exemplifies the old saying success has many fathers, and failure is an orphan.
+This program exemplifies the old saying, success has many fathers and failure is an orphan.

-You would not believe a number of people who um to this day claim that they have a role in this program's existence today and its founding, which we take is a supreme compliment.
+You would not believe a number of people who to this day claim that they have a role in this program's existence today and its founding, which we take is a supreme compliment.

 We're happy to be with you.

-CBS actually, CBS News underreported the cost of the two new Obama buses.
+All right, these buses that Obama is using, CBS actually, CBS News underreported the cost of the two new Obama buses.

-They were 1.1 million dollars each.
+They were $1.1 million each.

 Folks, those buses cost more than my cars.

-1.1 million dollars each.
+$1.1 million each.

-Normally you just go out and rent some buses.
+Normally, you just go out and rent some buses.

-1.1 million dollars, the political reported on their planned purchase back in April.
+The Politico reported on their planned purchase back in April.

 $2.2 million for Secret Service's new armored buses.

-It was Josh Gerstein doing the um reporting.
+It was Josh Gerstein doing the reporting.

-He's a right winger.
+He's a right-winger.

 You don't hear much from him these days.